top of page

 • “I must stay in control to feel secure.”

 Early experiences can influence emotional patterns and behaviours later in life.
+Some common signs of unresolved childhood trauma in adults include:

 • Chronic anxiety or overthinking

-• People-pleasing behaviours and difficulty saying no
+• People-pleasing behaviour and difficulty saying no

 • Fear of rejection or abandonment